FAA Part 5 Safety Policy Documentation Compliance

 - Ensure safety promotion throughout your organization; and

-- Regularly report to accountable executive with safety performance information.
+- Regularly report to accountable executives with safety performance information.

 Related Aviation Safety Manager Articles